intel/neural-compressor/docs/introduction.md

         ...
 ```

-The conf_fname parameter used in above class initialization is a path to Intel® Low Precision Optimization Tool configuration file, which is a yaml file and used to control the whole tuning behavior.
+The `conf_fname` parameter used in the above class initialization is the path to the Intel® Low Precision Optimization Tool configuration file.
+This is a yaml file that is used to control the entire tuning behavior.

 # YAML Syntax

-Intel® Low Precision Optimization Tool provides three template yaml files for [PTQ](../ilit/template/ptq.yaml), [QAT](../ilit/template/qat.yaml), [Pruning](../ilit/template/pruning.yaml) scenarios.
-User could refer to this complete template to understand the meaning of each fields.
+Intel® Low Precision Optimization Tool provides template yaml files for the [PTQ](../ilit/template/ptq.yaml), [QAT](../ilit/template/qat.yaml), and [Pruning](../ilit/template/pruning.yaml) scenarios.
+Refer to the complete template to understand the meaning of each field.

-> Most of fields in yaml template is optional and a typical yaml file needed is very concise. for example, [HelloWorld Yaml](../examples/helloworld/tf2.x/conf.yaml)
+Note that most fields in the yaml templates are optional.
+Additionally, a typical yaml file must be very concise.
+View the [HelloWorld Yaml](../examples/helloworld/tf2.x/conf.yaml) example for reference.

-# How to use the quantization API
+# Quantization API Usage

-Intel® Low Precision Optimization Tool supports three different usages replying on how user code orgnized:
+Intel® Low Precision Optimization Tool supports three different usages, depending on how the user code is organized:

-### *Template-based yaml setting + 3 lines code changes*
+### Template-based yaml setting + 3 lines of code changes

 This first usage is designed for minimal code changes when integrating with Intel® Low Precision Optimization Tool.
-All calibration and evaluation process is constructed by yaml, including dataloaders used in calibration and evaluation phases and quantization tuning settings.
-For this usage, only model parameter is mandotory.
+All calibration and evaluation processes are constructed by yaml, including dataloaders used in the calibration and evaluation phases and in the quantization tuning settings.
+For this usage, only the `model` parameter is mandatory.

-Examples of this usage are at [TensorFlow Classification Models](../examples/tensorflow/image_recognition/README.md).
+View examples of this usage at [TensorFlow Classification Models](../examples/tensorflow/image_recognition/README.md).

-### *Concise template-based yaml + few lines code changes*
+### Concise template-based yaml + few lines of code changes

-The second usage is designed for concise yaml configuration by moving calibration and evaluation dataloader construction from yaml to code.
-If user model is using ilit supported evaluation metrics, this usages will be a good choice.
+The second usage is designed for a concise yaml configuration by moving the calibration and evaluation dataloader construction from yaml to code.
+If the user model is using **ilit**-supported evaluation metrics (such as TOPK and MAP), this usage is a good choice.

-user need provide a *dataloader* implemented __iter__ or __getitem__ methods and batch_size attribute, which usually have existed or easily develop in user code. ilit also provides built-in dataloaders to support dynamic batching, user can implement a *dataset* implemented __iter__ or __getitem__ methods to yield one single batch.
-Quanitzation().dataloader() will take this dataset as input parameter to construct ilit dataloader.
+The user must provide a **dataloader**-implemented `iter` or `getitem` method and `batch_size` attribute, which usually already exists or can be easily developed in the user code. ilit also provides built-in dataloaders to support dynamic batching; the user can set up a **dataset**-implemented `iter` or `getitem` method to yield one single batch.
+The `quantization().dataloader()` takes this dataset as an input parameter to construct the ilit dataloader.

-After that, User specifies fp32 "model", calibration dataset "q_dataloader" and evaluation dataset "eval_dataloader".
-The calibrated and quantized model is evaluated with "eval_dataloader" with evaluation metrics specified in the yaml configuration file.
-The evaluation tells the tuner whether the quantized model meets the accuracy criteria.
-If not, the tuner starts a new calibration and tuning flow.
-For this usage, model, q_dataloader and eval_dataloader parameters are mandotory.
+After that, the user specifies the fp32 `model`, the `q_dataloader` calibration dataset, and the `eval_dataloader` evaluation dataset.
+The `eval_dataloader` parameter evaluates the calibrated and quantized model; the evaluation metrics are specified in the yaml configuration file.
+The evaluation tells the tuner if the quantized model meets accuracy criteria.
+If it does not, the tuner starts a new calibration and tuning flow.
+For this usage, the `model`, `q_dataloader`, and `eval_dataloader` parameters are mandatory.

-### *Most concise template-based yaml + few lines code changes*
+### Most concise template-based yaml + few lines of code changes

-The third usage is designed for ease of tuning enablement for models with custom metric evaluation or metrics not supported by Intel® Low Precision Optimization Tool yet.
-Currently this usage model works for object detection and NLP networks.
+The third usage is designed for ease of tuning enablement for models with custom metric evaluations or for metrics not yet supported by Intel® Low Precision Optimization Tool.
+Currently, this usage model works for object detection and NLP networks.

-User constructs calibration dataloader by code and pass to "q_dataloader" parameter.
-This usage is quite similar with the second usage, just user specifies a custom "eval_func" which encapsulates the evaluation dataset and evaluation process by self.
-The FP32 and quantized INT8 model is evaluated with "eval_func".
-The "eval_func" yields a higher-is-better accuracy value to the tuner, the tuner will check whether the quantized model meets the accuracy criteria.
-If not, the Tuner starts a new calibration and tuning flow.
-For this usage, model, q_dataloader and eval_func parameters are mandotory
+The user constructs the calibration dataloader by code and passes it to the `q_dataloader` parameter.
+This usage is similar to the second usage; the difference is that the user specifies a custom `eval_func` parameter that encapsulates the evaluation dataset and evaluation process by `self`.
+The FP32 and quantized INT8 model is evaluated by `eval_func`.
+The `eval_func` yields a higher-is-better accuracy value to the tuner; the tuner checks to see if the quantized model meets the accuracy criteria.
+If it does not, the tuner starts a new calibration and tuning flow.
+For this usage, the `model`, `q_dataloader` and `eval_func` parameters are mandatory.